Small Business Websites – What’s in it for me?

-Of course, the Yellow Pages and Local Directories all have their online homes now and this will generally feature at the top of most search results.
-One downside to relying on them for advertising is that, without a website, all potential customers will see is your name, address and contact information.
-They don’t include any detail on your business background, services or past work and this is where your business website comes into its own.
+Of course, phone books and Local Directories all have their online homes now and this will generally feature at the top of most search results.
+One downside to relying on them for advertising is that, without a website, all potential customers will see is your name, address, and contact information.
+They don’t include any detail on your business background, services, or past work and this is where your business website comes into its own.

 Case study: Barbie’s Hair-Salon

 After building a solid client base, Barbie’s Hair and Nails has expanded its services in order to build and grow their business.
-Using traditional methods (i.e. Yellow Pages), Barbie’s will potentially need to wait a full year to add the new services to their advertisements.
-Until then, the only way to find out about the new offerings is by visiting the store, traditional media advertising or via “word of mouth”.
+Using traditional methods (i.e., the phone book), Barbie’s will potentially need to wait a full year to add the new services to their advertisements.
+Until then, the only way to find out about the new offerings is by visiting the store, traditional media advertising or via “word of mouth.”
 With a website, Barbie’s can send out the message straight away, with no wait time.
-They could even annouce the changes through an e-newsletter that website visitors have previously subscribed to.
+They could even announce the changes through an e-newsletter that website visitors have previously subscribed to.

 Case Study #2: Robbo’s Lawn Mowing

-Please note that I am not advocating the complete desertion of old marketing tools like the Yellow Pages, some consumers still rely on them heavily and they do rank very well in Google Search results.
+Please note that I am not advocating the complete desertion of old marketing – some consumers still rely on them heavily and they do rank very well in Google Search results.
 Your own website can actually be added to your phone directory profile – adding extra punch to your marketing power.
-This ensures that even if you are found on their directories, potential clients can be directed in your website for more information on your services, your current satisfied clients and any new services you have on offer.
+This ensures that even if you are found on their directories, potential clients can be directed in your website for more information on your services, your current satisfied clients, and any new services you have on offer.

 Can your business boost its productivity and growth through the addition of a website to your marketing arsenal?